Penn Station Access: Phase Two

-The second part of the project would bring Hudson Line trains into Penn Station using Amtrak's Empire Connection, which runs on Manhattan's West Side via the West Side Line.
+The second part of the project, currently unfunded, would bring Hudson Line trains into Penn Station using Amtrak's Empire Connection, which runs on Manhattan's West Side via the West Side Line.
 The Empire Connection branches off from the Hudson Line near Spuyten Duyvil station, just north of the eponymous bridge across Spuyten Duyvil Creek, and is currently used by Amtrak's Empire Corridor trains traveling from Upstate New York, Canada, and other destinations.
 The majority of the Empire Connection is not electrified, so the M3A and M7A electric railcars in use on the Hudson Line would be unable to travel to Penn Station unless the line is electrified.
 The former New York Central Railroad lines, including the Hudson Line, use under-running third rail.
 Tracks in Penn Station and on the LIRR use over-running third rail.
 Any Metro-North cars traveling from the Hudson Line to Penn Station would have to be specially equipped to operate with both current collection systems.
 This phase includes a proposal for two new Metro-North stations to be served by the Hudson Line.
 Both stations would be located in Manhattan along the Empire Connection: one at West 125th Street in Manhattanville and the other near 62nd Street on the Upper West Side.